slatedocs/slate/source/includes/gcp/_load_balancer.md

 <code>POST /services/<a href="#administration-service-connections">:service_code</a>/<a href="#administration-environments">:environment_name</a>/loadbalancers</code>

-Create a new load balancer
+Create a new load balancer.

 Required | &nbsp;
 ------- | -----------